UCLSNS/SNS/README.md

 also provides functionality to preprocess the retrieved data, handle missing values, and outliers using linear regression.'''

-user.db
+weather.py
-user database: contain password and username
+This script fetches weather data using the Open-Meteo API for a specified city.
+It provides functions to retrieve both daily and hourly weather data, preprocess it, and save it to CSV files.
+Additionally, it includes functions to determine whether weather data is available for a given city and to find the latest date with weather data user.db user database: contain password and username
 Some limitations for stock prediction: